15 Supply Chain Challenges in 2025 & Proven Strategies to Overcome Them

 14. Supply Chain Congestion

 Port congestion and bottlenecks are still a common issue globally, delaying shipments and causing significant disruptions.
-These issues often lead to higher shipping costs and delayed delivery times.
+Such current supply chain issues often lead to higher shipping costs and delayed delivery times.

 15. Capacity Limitations in Freight

-Expert Tip: Build relationships with multiple carriers, optimize load planning, and invest in automated freight procurement tools to manage capacity constraints.
+Solution: Build relationships with multiple carriers, optimize load planning, and invest in automated freight-procurement tools to manage capacity constraints.

 Strategies to Overcome Supply Chain Challenges